 Well, this time there isn´t a third-party gadget that you can buy to clear up the image in your Switch, but I think it´s worth pointing out that the OLED only comes into play when you are playing on handheld or tabletop mode.

 If you use your Switch mainly on the TV, it should not make any difference which model or version you use, so long as it´s not the Lite.
+Do be careful, however, that the OLED screen is prone to getting "burned-in" images if overused.

 Yes, you can get most of the advantages of an OLED Switch without getting the new console.